WithoutHaste/WithoutHaste.DataFiles/README.md

 # WithoutHaste.DataFiles

-.Net library for consuming or creating various data files.
+.Net library for loading or creating various data file formats.

-Use WithoutHaste.DataFiles.DotNet to load .Net documentation information from an XML file and to load the library structure from the assembly itself.
+Use **WithoutHaste.DataFiles.DotNet** to load .Net documentation information from an XML file and to load the object structure from a compiled library.

-Use WithoutHaste.DataFiles.Markdown to create Markdown documents.
+Use **WithoutHaste.DataFiles.Markdown** to create Markdown documents.

-Use WithoutHaste.DataFiles.Excel to load, edit, or create Excel documents. _(not released)_
+Use **WithoutHaste.DataFiles.Excel** to load, edit, or create Excel documents. _(not released)_

 This library is under active development.
-Report bugs and request features on [Github](https://github.com/WithoutHaste/WithoutHaste.DataFiles/issues), or to wohaste@gmail.com.
+Report bugs and request features on [Github](https://github.com/WithoutHaste/WithoutHaste.DataFiles/issues) or to wohaste@gmail.com.

 ## Namespace